 Linking to your social media pages from your hotel website, and ensuring that they are checked regularly, can help encourage potential guests to contact you there.
 You may also want to add a tagline to your website, such as, “contact us on Facebook or Twitter with any questions we may answer about your stay”—to encourage this behavior.

 If you are highly responsive and friendly on social media, potential guests will be more likely to book with you or perhaps consider making you their hotel of choice for future stays.
-Social media also helps humanize your business so that you can more easily relate to customers, making it a valuable part of an overall hotel internet marketing strategy.
+Social media also helps humanize your business so that you can more easily relate to customers, making it a valuable part of an overall hotel digital marketing strategy.

 If you are even vaguely familiar with SEO, you may know that adding informative, keyword-rich content to your website is one of the best ways to improve your ranking on search engines.
 An advanced form of this content addition that can help you reach more guests is called content marketing, and it can be an enormous benefit to your hotel.